The Class Actions Law Review: Germany

 iv Bundling of claims

-Another way of allowing plaintiffs to partly emulate the effect of class actions is the bundling of claims.
-Potential plaintiffs may assign their claims to an institution or entity, or may give them the authorisation to assert such claims on their behalf.
+Another way of allowing claimants to partly emulate the effect of class actions is the bundling of claims.
+Potential claimants may assign their claims to an institution or entity or may give them the authorisation to assert such claims on their behalf.
 In this way, multiple claims can be concentrated in one proceeding.
-The myRight action chose this approach to assist a large number of multiple claimants.

 A further drawback is that in order to be valid the assignment of claims must comply with the requirements of the Legal Services Act.
 This law regulates the provision of legal out-of-court services by non-lawyers.
 Institutions such as consumer organisations and other associations as well as individuals are entitled to provide such services only if they are registered in the legal services register.
 The registration process sets out high standards on proof of personal suitability and reliability.
 In addition, theoretical and practical knowledge and professional liability insurance are required.
 It is for these reasons and for those discussed above that the pursuit of multiple claims by special purpose vehicles on behalf of consumers has been, and still is, highly controversial.